LeaderPass for Speakers Authors Coaches Subject-matter experts

 And neither solves the actual problem.

 A website helps people find you.
-A course helps them buy.
-YouTube and social help them notice you.
+YouTube and social help people discover you.
+A course gives them a defined product to go through.

 LeaderPass helped me turn what I knew into something people could keep coming back to — without it feeling like a course or content library.